ybw110/PhysioNet-Challenge2025/README.md

 ## How do I run these scripts in Docker?

+**We strongly recommend using Docker** to run your code, ensuring it can be reliably executed in any environment.
 Docker and similar platforms allow you to containerize and package your code with specific dependencies so that your code can be reliably run in other computational environments.

-To increase the likelihood that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
-To quickly check your code for bugs, you may want to run it on a small subset of the training data, such as 1000 records.
+We provide a `docker-compose.yml` file to simplify using Docker.
+Please refer to the "Quick Start with Docker Compose" section above to get started quickly.

-If you have trouble running your code, then please try the follow steps to run the example code.
+If you want to manually build and run the Docker image, follow these steps:

-1. Create a folder `example` in your home directory with several subfolders.

-        user@computer:~$ cd ~/
-        user@computer:~$ mkdir example
-        user@computer:~$ cd example
+1. Create the necessary directories:

-        user@computer:~/example$ mkdir training_data holdout_data model holdout_outputs
+        user@computer:~$ mkdir -p databases processed_data model predictions

-2. Download the training data from the [Challenge website](https://physionetchallenges.org/2025/#data).
-Put some of the training data in `training_data` and `holdout_data`.
-You can use some of the training data to check your code (and you should perform cross-validation on the training data to evaluate your algorithm).

-3. Download or clone this repository in your terminal.

-        user@computer:~/example$ git clone https://github.com/physionetchallenges/python-example-2025.git

-4. Build a Docker image and run the example code in your terminal.

-        user@computer:~/example$ ls
-        holdout_data  holdout_outputs  model  python-example-2025  training_data

-        user@computer:~/example$ cd python-example-2025/
+2. Download and place the training data in the `databases` directory.

+3. Build the Docker image:

-        user@computer:~/example/python-example-2025$ docker build -t image .
+        user@computer:~$ docker build -t physionet-challenge-2025 .

-        Sending build context to Docker daemon  [...]kB [...]
-        Successfully tagged image:latest
+4. Run the Docker container:

-        user@computer:~/example/python-example-2025$ docker run -it -v ~/example/model:/challenge/model -v ~/example/holdout_data:/challenge/holdout_data -v ~/example/holdout_outputs:/challenge/holdout_outputs -v ~/example/training_data:/challenge/training_data image bash
+        user@computer:~$ docker run -it \

-        root@[...]:/challenge# ls
-            Dockerfile             holdout_outputs        run_model.py
-            evaluate_model.py      LICENSE                training_data
-            helper_code.py         README.md
-            holdout_data           requirements.txt
+            -v $(pwd)/databases:/challenge/databases \
+            -v $(pwd)/processed_data:/challenge/processed_data \
+            -v $(pwd)/model:/challenge/model \
+            -v $(pwd)/predictions:/challenge/predictions \
+            physionet-challenge-2025 bash

+5. Execute the code inside the container:

+        root@[...]:/challenge# python prepare_code15_data.py -i databases/exams_part0.hdf5 -d databases/exams.csv -l databases/code15_chagas_labels.csv -o processed_data/code15
-        root@[...]:/challenge# python train_model.py -d training_data -m model -v
+        root@[...]:/challenge# python train_model.py -d processed_data -m model -v

-        root@[...]:/challenge# python run_model.py -d holdout_data -m model -o holdout_outputs -v

-        root@[...]:/challenge# python evaluate_model.py -d holdout_data -o holdout_outputs
+        root@[...]:/challenge# python run_model.py -d processed_data -m model -o predictions -v root@[...]:/challenge# python evaluate_model.py -d processed_data -o predictions  -s scores.csv
-        [...]

-        root@[...]:/challenge# exit
-        Exit

 ## What else do I need?